 There are two important factors to consider when determining which brown rice flour substitutions will produce a similar final result in baking – protein content and fiber content.
 The amount of fiber and protein varies greatly among different types of flour.
 As a result, not all flours can be used as an alternative in equal amounts to brown rice flour (see this flour guide for an in depth explanation).
 Replicating the exact flavor and texture of brown rice flour is no easy task.
 However, there are a few alternatives that can produce great results.

-1. White rice flour
+1. White Rice Flour

 Like brown rice flour, white rice flour is milled from rice grain.
 The difference is that white rice flour is made from refined rice grains that have had the outer bran and germ layers removed.
 This process makes it lighter in color and slightly more neutral in taste.
-Even though the taste is a bit milder than that of brown rice flour, it is not noticeable in most recipes and works very well in gluten free baking.
+Even though the taste is a bit milder than that of brown rice flour, it is not noticeable in most recipes and works very well in gluten-free baking.

 Check out this bread machine recipe using white rice flour.

-2. Sorghum flour
+2. Sorghum Flour

 Another excellent alternative to brown rice flour is sorghum flour.
-It has a very similar nutty flavor and a smooth consistency.
+It has a very similar nutty, yet mild flavor and a smooth consistency.
 The density and texture of sorghum flour are similar to that of all-purpose flour.
 This makes it a great choice for gluten free baked goods such as these blondies, this banana cake, cookies, and this yeast bread.
 Sorghum is a gluten free cereal grain that is ground into a fine powder to create a soft and slightly clumpy flour that is beige in color.

 This flour can be used in various recipes on its own or as part of a flour blend.
 It’s important to note that sorghum flour has a bit higher protein and fiber content than brown rice flour.
 If you use solely sorghum flour as a brown rice flour replacement, you’ll want to use an additional binder such as eggs or xanthan gum to prevent your baked goods from being too dry or crumbly.